-The community includes over 247,000 residents and access to a workforce of nearly one million individuals within a 30-minute commute.
+The community is home to nearly 250,000 residents and access to a workforce of nearly one million individuals within a 30-minute commute.

 Within a 30-minute commute from Gilbert: